versalytics/sgcondopredictor_app/README.md

-"Head over to https://versalyticssg.wixsite.com/versalytics/machinelearning for the full description!"
+Head over to https://versalyticssg.wixsite.com/versalytics/machinelearning for the full description!